spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe/implement-stripe-checkout-as-a-hosted-payment-page.md

 ---
-title: Implement Stripe checkout as a hosted payment page
+title: Prepare project for implementing Stripe checkout as a hosted payment page
 description: Learn how to implement Stripe using ACP
 last_updated: Nov 8, 2024
 template: howto-guide-template